silla2807/Java/README.md

 # Java
-#abstract - other classes overrides methods from abstract class
+#abstract - other classes overrides methods from abstract class .
-#interface - other class implements interface methods by overriding the methods
+#interface - other class implements interface methods by overriding the interface methods.